Ndegwadavid/emtech_EMS/README.md

 - Input Validation
 - Status-based Access Control
 - Activity Logging and monitoring
-- Rate Limiting <-- to be worked on further>
+- Rate Limiting <-- to be worked on abit more -->

 ## Requirements